IsraelHikingMap/Site/README.md

   * Create task
   * Add an action to run `UpdateDB.bat` after you download a new osm.pbf file.
   * Add a "On a schedule" trigger to run once a day or at the frequency of the map updates.
-  * Add a "At startup" trigger.
+* Create a task to clean the IIS logs using `Scripts\CleanLogs.cmd`